Relaxation dynamics of an unlike spin pair system: Introduction

-In the present letter, we introduce some mathematical methods and discuss physical arguments that allow us to suggest an exact and general solution for an unlike spin pair system coupled weakly to an environment.
+In the present letter, we introduce some mathematical methods and discuss physical arguments that allow us to suggest an analytical solution for an unlike spin pair system coupled weakly to an environment.
 Also, we highlight the main differences between Solomons and Redfields approaches.
-The paper is structured as follows in Sec. \ref{sec:DescriptionSpinSystem}, we begin with a theoretical introduction of the spin system, the Redfield approach, and a detailed description of the solutions.
-Subsequently, in Sec. \ref{sec:Applications}, some applications are detailed considering the time evolution of longitudinal magnetization at three initial quantum states.
-Then, in Sec. \ref{sec:Discussions} opened a discussion to contextualize the solutions introduced in this paper and compare them with those previously computed by I. Solomon.
-In Sec. \ref{sec:Conclusions} has resumed our conclusions.
+The paper is structured as follows: In Sect. \ref{sec:DescriptionSpinSystem}, we begin with a theoretical introduction of the spin system, the Redfield approach, and a detailed description of the solutions.
+Subsequently, in Sect. \ref{sec:Applications}, some applications are detailed, considering the time evolution of longitudinal magnetization at three initial quantum states.
+Then, Sect. \ref{sec:Discussions} opened a discussion to contextualize the solutions introduced in this paper and compare them with those previously computed by I. Solomon.
+In Sect. \ref{sec:Conclusions} has resumed our conclusions.